Native Mexicans used the jalap plant as a purgative, and Spanish conquistadors introduced it to Spain, after which it was spread all over Europe.

 Four O’clock

-Another jalap species called four o’clock, or marvel of Peru, grows in Central America.
-This one has been naturalized to Europe.
-Its root has purgative properties, like those of the jalap, and the usual dose is 2-4 g of root powder.
+Another jalap species, four o’clock, or the marvel of Peru, grows in Central America and has been naturalized to Europe.
+Like the jalap’s root, it has purgative properties, and the usual dose is 2-4 g of root powder.

 Jalap Plant Scientific Facts